Pizza and Pasta Sauce

 Instructions

-• Add the pasta and toss to coat.
+• Add to the pasta and fold to combine.

 Nutrition